-We look around and we see so much of what our culture calls strength among our friends, our colleagues, our role models, almost everyone it seems.
+We look around and we see so much of what our culture calls strength among our friends, family, our role models, almost everyone it seems.
 They let things roll off them, they don’t take everything so personally, they walk away without looking back.

 They make everything look so much easier than the way it feels to us.

 What if you could look at it another way?

 1 Corinthians 13:4-7 defines real love.
 Ask yourself these questions:

 - Are you never envious of each other?

 - Do you never boast to or about each other?

 - Are you never rude to each other?